 |Course Number||Course Title||CL||LAB||CR|

-* If a candidate does not complete the portfolio by the end of the student teaching semester, he/she will enroll in TECP 92: The Teaching Portfolio (1 credit seminar) to complete the portfolio.
+** If candidates do not complete the portfolio by the end of the student teaching semester, they will enroll in TECP 92C: The Teaching Portfolio (1 credit seminar) to complete the portfolio.

 CL - Number of lecture/classroom hours per week for the course